ryu-ryuk/MIUI-System-Optimisation/README.md

 # MIUI/HyperOS-System-Optimisation
-Taking you through the steps on how to turn off MIUI/HyperOS System Optimisation OFF
+Taking you through the steps on how to turn OFF MIUI/HyperOS System Optimisation

 # Pros & Cons:
 ## Performance

 ### Pros:
 • Enhances system responsiveness and smoothness.

 • Improves RAM and CPU management for better multitasking.

 ### Cons: